TLuckh/SimpleContextMenus/README.md

 (Elements in 'TopLevelItems' each get an item in the context menu, while elements in 'Extensions' get an item in the submenu named 'Extensions')

-For each folder, a drop down menu in the context menu will be created.
+For each folder, a drop-down menu in the context menu will be created.
 For each file, a simple context menu entry will be created.